 Max blocks VPN and proxy connections to enforce regional licensing restrictions.
 If you have a VPN running on your router or any device sharing the same network, turn it off and test Max again.

 The same applies to DNS-level VPNs like those configured directly on your router.
+Max’s terms of service states that using circumvention tools to bypass geo-restrictions violates their content licensing agreements.
 If Max loads fine after disabling the VPN, that was your issue.
-You’ll need to stream without it.
+Stream without it going forward.

 #8.
 Factory Reset the TV (Last Resort)